jimmie33/jimmie33.github.io/index.md

 -------
 ## News
+* [01/01/2019] One paper on Layout GAN gets accepted at ICLR.
+* [01/01/2019] One paper on Mobile Composition Guidance gets accepted at CHI.
 * [10/11/2018] The _Content Aware Fit_ and _Content Aware Crop_ feature are shipped in InDesign CC and Illustrator CC ([Demo](https://youtu.be/-43ijHtK_QM)).
 I developed the key auto cropping technology behind these features.
 * [09/17/2018] Our paper on pointer networks for sequence analysis accepted at NeurIPS.
 * [08/11/2018] Our paper on multi-touch guesture control for drone photography will be presented at IROS 2018.